rahi-lab/Easy_genome_annotation/README.md

 # Easy genome annotation (EGA)
 This tool consists of two modules:

-1. Whole genome annotation: Given an unannotated genome in FASTA format, this tool creates a GFF annotation file based on sequence similarity with labeled sequences in FASTA format.
+1. Whole genome annotation: Given an unannotated genome in FASTA format, this module creates a GFF annotation file based on sequence similarity with labeled sequences in FASTA format.
-2. Annotation of genomic modifications: Given a GFF genome annotation and a GFF file describing transforming DNA sequences, this tool updates the genomic annotations by simulating homologous recombination of the transformant DNA.
+2. Annotation of genomic modifications: Given a GFF genome annotation and a GFF file describing transforming DNA sequences, this module updates the genomic annotations by simulating homologous recombination of the transformant DNA.

 # Installation